CSCI-40500-Summer-2025/Project-4/README.md

 For event organizers or management teams who need to find a common date for an event for any number of people, the SORT Event Resource (SORTER), is a web based availability tool for groups that provides **simple** tools to invitees, and **significantly more robust** options for organizers, unlike other services such as WhenAvailable or DatePoll.
 Our product provides weighting **and** comparison in order to prioritize participants based on the meaningfulness of their contribution  while providing an obfuscated front end that is more friendly to attendees.

-## Prototype Directions for Windows

-Folow directions below but instead of using .py files, simply download "main.exe" and "data.csv", ensure they are in the same folder, and run.

-For practical use, rename your google form .csv to "data.csv" and run main.exe in the same folder.

-## Prototype Directions for Demonstration
+## Prototype Concept

 You are organizing a small event.
 We have provided hypothetical RSVP data for a small number of people.
+This tool is also ready for use with your own RSVP data taken directly from a Google Form.

 1. Imagine you know everyone and they have different value to **YOUR** event.
 2. You will be asked to rate their value to **YOUR** event on a scale of 0-10:
    - **0** meaning no value (e.g., asking your ballet teacher to help fix your transmission)
    - **5** is the default value (if no value is entered, this will remain unchanged)
    - **10** being invaluable (e.g., asking your TA or Professor to lead a study group)

-3. Download project files, run the program, follow directions, and receive the report.
-   Note: If running from python, you only need the 4 .py files in the /py directory, and the data directory with only sample.csv in it
-         The program looks for sample.csv inside the data directory.
-This will be changed to the same directory in future releases
+## Prototype Files for Windows Executable

+From the "windows_portable" folder, download all 3 files.
+"main.exe" "data.csv" "run.bat"

+Make sure they are in the same folder, and run "run.bat" If you are providing your own data from google, follow the directions below.

+## Prototype Files for Python

+1. From the "scripts" directory, download all .py files AND data.csv
+2. Run main.py

 ## Prototype Directions for Realistic Use